 There’s a weekend for the men and one for the women.
 There are also alumni events that bring the men and women together.
 I’ve never been to a gathering where there was so much comradery, respect, love, and sexual energy, whether there was alcohol available or not, then there was at these events.
 They were amazing!

-Tips – Commit yourself to stay for the entire weekend.
+Tips – Commit yourself to staying for the entire weekend.
 No matter how you feel at the beginning, do not leave.
 The “gifts” will arrive before long and continue.

 Scientology – Communication Course (Introductory Course)